mhajisaid/portfolio/README.md

 7. The system validates the one-time password and if it matches, grants the user access to the shopping system.

 8. If the user enters an incorrect one-time password, the system denies access and prompts the user to enter a new one.

+## References:

+* Andrews, N., 2018.
+Can I Get Your Digits: Illegal Acquisition of Wireless Phone Numbers for Sim-Swap Attacks and Wireless Provider Liability.
+Nw.
+J. Tech. & Intell.
+Prop., 16, 79.
+* Guo, Y., Zhang, Z. and Guo, Y., 2019.
+Optiwords: A new password policy for creating memorable and strong passwords.
+Computers & Security, 85, pp.423-435.
+* Mulliner, C., Borgaonkar, R., Stewin, P. and Seifert, J.P., 2013.
+SMS-Based One-Time Passwords: Attacks and Defense: (Short Paper).
+In Detection of Intrusions and Malware, and Vulnerability Assessment: 10th International Conference, DIMVA 2013, Berlin, Germany, July 18-19, 2013.
+Proceedings 10 (pp. 150-159).
+Springer Berlin Heidelberg.
+* Reese, K., Smith, T., Dutson, J., Armknecht, J., Cameron, J. and Seamons, K., 2019, July.
+A usability study of five two-factor authentication methods.
+In Proceedings of the Fifteenth Symposium on Usable Privacy and Security.
+* Shostack, A., 2014.
+Threat modeling: Designing for security.
+John Wiley & Sons.
+* Wang, D. and Wang, P., 2015.
+The emperor’s new password creation policies: An evaluation of leading web services and the effect of role in resisting against online guessing.
+In Computer Security--ESORICS 2015: 20th European Symposium on Research in Computer Security, Vienna, Austria, September 21-25, 2015, Proceedings, Part II 20 (pp. 456-477).
+Springer International Publishing.